0xAX/linux-insides/Booting/linux-bootstrap-1.md

 # Kernel Booting Process - Part 1

-If you’ve read my earlier [posts](https://github.com/0xAX/asm) about [assembly language](https://en.wikipedia.org/wiki/Assembly_language) for Linux x86_64, you might see that I started to get interested in low-level programming.
-I’ve written a set of articles on assembly programming for [x86_64](https://en.wikipedia.org/wiki/X86-64) Linux and, in parallel, began exploring the Linux kernel source code.
-I’ve always been fascinated by what happens under the hood - how programs execute on a CPU, how they’re laid out in memory, how the kernel schedules processes and manages resources, how the network stack operates at a low level, and many other details.
+If you've read my earlier [posts](https://github.com/0xAX/asm) about [assembly language](https://en.wikipedia.org/wiki/Assembly_language) for Linux x86_64, you might see that I started to get interested in low-level programming.
+I've written a set of articles on assembly programming for [x86_64](https://en.wikipedia.org/wiki/X86-64) Linux and, in parallel, began exploring the Linux kernel source code.
+I've always been fascinated by what happens under the hood - how programs execute on a CPU, how they're laid out in memory, how the kernel schedules processes and manages resources, how the network stack operates at a low level, and many other details.
 This series is a way of sharing my journey.

 > [!NOTE]
 > This is not official Linux kernel documentation, it is a learning project.
-I’m not a professional Linux kernel developer, and I don’t write kernel code as part of my daily job.
+I'm not a professional Linux kernel developer, and I don't write kernel code as part of my daily job.
 Learning how the Linux kernel works is just my hobby.
 If you find anything unclear, spot an error, or have questions or suggestions, feel free to reach out - you always can ping me on X [0xAX](https://twitter.com/0xAX), send me an [email](mailto:anotherworldofworld@gmail.com) or open a new [issue](https://github.com/0xAX/linux-insides/issues/new).
 Your feedback is always welcome and appreciated.

 The main goal of this series is to provide a guide to the Linux kernel for readers who want to begin learning how it works.
 We will explore not only what the kernel does, but will try to understand how and why it does it.
 Despite being considered to be understandable for anyone who is interested in Linux kernel, it is highly recommended to have some prior knowledge before starting to read these notes.
 If you want to experiment with the kernel code, first of all it is best to have a [Linux distribution](https://en.wikipedia.org/wiki/Linux_distribution) installed.
 Besides that, on these pages we will see much of [C](https://en.wikipedia.org/wiki/C_(programming_language)) and [assembly](https://en.wikipedia.org/wiki/Assembly_language) code, so the good understanding of these programming languages is highly required.

 > [!IMPORTANT]
 > I started writing this series when the latest version of the kernel was `3.18`.
 A lot has changed since then, and I am in the process of updating the content to reflect modern kernels where possible - now focusing on v6.16+.
-I’ll continue revising the posts as the kernel evolves.
+I'll continue revising the posts as the kernel evolves.

-That’s enough introduction - let’s dive into the Linux kernel!
+That's enough introduction - let's dive into the Linux kernel!

 ## The Magic Power Button - What happens next?

 Although this is a series of posts about Linux kernel, we will not jump straight into kernel code.
-First, let’s step back and look at what happens before the kernel even comes into play.
+First, let's step back and look at what happens before the kernel even comes into play.
 Everything starts from the turning on a computer.
 And we will start from this point as well.

 When you press the "magic" power button on your laptop or desktop computer, the [motherboard](https://en.wikipedia.org/wiki/Motherboard) sends a signal to the [power supply](https://en.wikipedia.org/wiki/Power_supply).
 In response, the power supply delivers the proper amount of electricity to other components of the computer.
 Once the motherboard receives the [power good signal](https://en.wikipedia.org/wiki/Power_good_signal), it triggers the CPU to start.
 The CPU then performs a reset: it clears any leftover data in its registers and loads predefined values into each of them, preparing for the very first instructions of the boot process.

 Each **x86_64** processor begins execution in a special mode called [real mode](https://en.wikipedia.org/wiki/Real_mode).
 This mode exists for historical reasons - to be compatible with the earliest processors.
-Real mode is supported on all x86-compatible processors - from the original [8086](https://en.wikipedia.org/wiki/Intel_8086) to today’s modern 64-bit CPUs.
+Real mode is supported on all x86-compatible processors - from the original [8086](https://en.wikipedia.org/wiki/Intel_8086) to today's modern 64-bit CPUs.

 The **8086** was a 16-bit microprocessor.
 Basically it means that its general-purpose registers and instruction pointer were `16` bits wide.
 However, the chip was designed with a `20-bit` physical memory address bus - the set of electrical lines used to select memory locations.
 With `20` address lines, the CPU can form addresses from `0x00000` to `0xFFFFF`, giving access to exactly `1 MB` of physical memory or `2^20` bytes.